heitorrosa/SoundClicker/README.md

 ## License

-Licensed using GNU 3.0 and is a part of the Cauto Minecraft Autoclicker project.
+Licensed using GPL 3.0 and is a part of the Cauto Minecraft Autoclicker project.